dasec/fishy/doc/source/01_introduction.rst

 easy to use framework for creating new hiding techniques, this project might be useful for all security researchers, which are concerned with data hiding.

+This toolkit provides a cli interface for hiding data via the command line.
+Also the implemented hiding techniques can be used in other projects by importing fishy as a library.
+Besides that, fishy can also act as a framework to easily implement custom hiding techniques.

 Limitations
 -----------